elastic/apm-pipeline-library/vars/README.md

 * *config:* Filebeat configuration file, a default configuration is created if the file does not exists (filebeat_conf.yml).
 * *image:* Filebeat Docker image to use (docker.elastic.co/beats/filebeat:7.10.1).
 * *output:* log file to save all Docker containers logs (docker_logs.log).
+* *timeout:* Time to wait before kill the Filebeat Docker container on the stop operation.
 * *workdir:* Directory to use as root folder to read and write files (WORKSPACE).

 ```